openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/natgasdaq.md

 This section contains examples of how to use the natural gas DAC asset in a Macro model.

 ### Fixed Capacity Natural Gas DAC
-This example shows a natural gas DAC asset with fixed capacity (capacity cannot be expanded or retired).
+This example shows a natural gas DAC asset located in the SE region.
+A `RampingLimitConstraint` constraint is applied to the CO₂ edge with a ramping limit of 1.0.
+The asset has an availability time series loaded from a CSV file.

 **JSON Format:**
 ```json